Njugen/TabSera/README.md

 ## Features

-- Create and edit workspaces
+- Create and edit folders
-- Duplicate and merge workspaces
+- Duplicate and merge folders
-- Launch workspace in either incognito or as groups
+- Launch folders in either incognito or as groups
 - Tab search and filtering (filtering not implemented yet)
 - Tab suspension (upcoming)
-- Tab tagging/filtering (upcoming)
-- Nesting windows/tabs/workspaces (for now, only windows and tabs are nested within workspaces)
 - Simplistic sidepanel, for quick overview
-- Options page for extended overview
+- Options page for expanded overview

 ## Programming and tools